-In 1989, a grandmother in Virginia began the blue ribbon campaign as a tribute to her three-year-old grandson who died at the hands of his mother’s abusive boyfriend.
-Since then, concerned citizens have worn blue as a symbol of the need to prevent child abuse and neglect prevention across the United States.
+In 1989, Bonnie Finney, a grandmother in Virginia began the blue-ribbon campaign as a tribute to her three-year-old grandson who had died at the hands of abuse.
+Decades later, the blue ribbon continues to be a symbol of childhood abuse and neglect prevention across the United States.

-The blue pinwheel is a national symbol for child abuse and neglect prevention.
-It is an uplifting reminder of a happy childhood and future.
+Additionally, the blue pinwheel is a national symbol of child abuse and neglect prevention.
+It stands as an uplifting reminder that all children deserve a happy childhood and future.
 Purchasing a pinwheel helps us contribute to the lives of children directly in our community.